 - You should now have a completely wrapped brisket and a large rectangle of paper (more or less) hanging out and away from you.
 Fold the rectangle in half and back towards the brisket to halve the length and twice the thickness.

-- Roll the brisket forward and over the remaining rectangle of paper, keeping everything tight.
+- Roll the brisket forward and over the remaining paper rectangle, keeping everything tight.
 The double-thick strip of paper will lie underneath the brisket, with the presentation side facing up.

 Your brisket is now ready to be smoked again!